dprojects/getDimensions/Docs/README.md

 #### Edgeband - detailed by selection

 * This way use `e - report type`.
 For this type of report You need to have the veneer applied correctly for each `face` at 3D model that needs to be covered.
 Also You have to provide Your furniture color for edgeband color comparision.
 To apply veneer for `face` use:
-	* `Right Button` click for object.
+	* `Mouse Right Button` click for object.
 	* Choose from submenu `Set colors...`.
-	* Select all needed `faces` using `CTRL + Left Button` click.
+	* Select all needed `faces` using pressed `CTRL` keyboard key with `Mouse Left Button` click.

 	![Edgeband006](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Edgeband006.png)

-* To create quantity report just set `Report type` variable to `e` and run the macro:
+* To create the extended edge report just set `Report type` variable to `e` and run the macro:

     ![Edgeband007](https://raw.githubusercontent.com/dprojects/getDimensions/master/Docs/Screenshots/Edgeband007.png)

-	**Note:** This feature not works for multi-color furniture.
+	**Note:** This feature not working for multi-color furniture.
 To determine the edgeband color the macro compare the `face` color with given `furniture color`.
 If You want to generate report for multi-color furniture just organize You furniture parts in folders and use `Visibility` to generate report for each color.

 # Known issues